Jahi

-In Zoroastrian tradition, Jahi appears as Middle Persian Jeh (Jēh, J̌ēh), characterized as the consort of Ahriman and the cause of the menstrual cycle.
+In Zoroastrian tradition characterized as the consort of Ahriman and the cause of the menstrual cycle.

-In scripture
+In the Avesta

 In the hymn to Haoma, the devotee rejects the temptations of the "polluting whore" who "sits down devouring Haoma's sacrificial offering".
 In the hymn to Asha, the Holy term (manthra spenta) is an effective remedy against Jahi and other noxious creatures.
 In the hymn to Ashi (not to be confused with Asha), "Fortune" wails about how shamed she is by Jahi's improper actions.

 Jahi is characterized in the Vendidad as causing Ahura Mazda "the most grief".
 "Her gaze takes the colors away from a third of [world]".
 It also contains an oblique reference to Jahi's cosmological role as the killer of Gav-aevo.data (MP: Gawi ewdad), the primordial creature from whose seed all animal creation originates.

-In the Sudgar Nask fire is sickened by the stench and filth of Jahi and by the irritant "owing to the hussy who, dropping her knee on to the fire-stand, arranged her curls; the falling of damp and moisture from her head, with the hair and filth therefrom".
+In the Sudgar nask fire is sickened by the stench and filth of Jahi and by the irritant "owing to the hussy who, dropping her knee on to the fire-stand, arranged her curls; the falling of damp and moisture from her head, with the hair and filth therefrom".

 In tradition

 In the Bundahishn, a Zoroastrian account of creation finished in the 11th or 12th century CE, Ohrmazd and Ahriman already co-exist at the beginning of time, but Ahriman is not immediately aware of Ohrmazd.
 During the first 3000 years (the first cosmic age), Ahriman espied the light of Ormuzd but "seeing valor and supremacy superior to his own, he fled back to the darkness and fashioned many demons — a creation destructive and ready for battle".
 Ohrmazd, being omniscient, knows of the inevitability of the attack and creates fire (Adur) "with his thought", with which the universe would subsequently be suffused with goodness (life).
 Upon being attacked, Ohrmazd recites the Ahunawar invocation, thus revealing His ultimate victory to Ahriman, who then falls back confounded for another 3000 years.

-Towards the end of the second cosmic age (the second 3000 years), Ahriman, who until then has resisted the exhortations of his demons, is roused from his impotence by Jeh's beguiling devices, who promises to destroy the creatures of Ohrmazd.
-Incited, Ahriman defiles her with a kiss, and from this act Jeh is thenceforth afflicted with menstruation.
+Towards the end of the second cosmic age (the second 3000 years), Ahriman, who until then has resisted the exhortations of his demons, is roused from his impotence by Jahi's beguiling devices, who promises to destroy the creatures of Ohrmazd.
+Incited, Ahriman defiles her with a kiss, and from this act Jahi is thenceforth afflicted with menstruation.

-Jeh is appointed by Ahriman for the defilement of females, and it is this defilement that causes women to have their menses.
-Jeh's gaze is said to be powerful enough to kill.
+Jahi is appointed by Ahriman for the defilement of females, and it is this defilement that causes women to have their menses.
+Jahi's gaze is said to be powerful enough to kill.